Passover in Greece 2026: Why Israeli Families Choose Villa Lithos in Porto Rafti

 Day Trips Worth Planning

 Porto Rafti's location in Attica makes it an ideal base for day trips that will stay in your family's memory for a long time.
-The Temple of Poseidon at Cape Sounion, perched dramatically above the sea at the southern tip of Attica, is 45 minutes away and one of the most impressive ancient sites in the world.
+The Temple of Poseidon at Cape Sounion, perched dramatically above the sea at the southern tip of Attica, is 45 minutes away and listed by the Hellenic Ministry of Culture among the most significant archaeological sites in the country.
 Athens is 40 minutes by car, and spending a day at the Acropolis and Acropolis Museum with children who are old enough to appreciate history is genuinely worthwhile.
 The ancient site of Brauron, dedicated to Artemis and filled with artefacts relating to children and young women in antiquity, is 15 minutes away and often empty.
 Marathon is 20 minutes.
 You have a full cultural programme available without ever needing to rush.

 The Israeli Community in Greece

-Greece has a significant and historically rooted Jewish community, particularly in Thessaloniki and Athens.
-The Jewish Museum of Greece in Athens is worth a visit for families who want to connect with that history.
+Greece has a significant and historically rooted Jewish community.
+The Jewish Museum of Greece in Athens, particularly relevant for families who want to connect with that history, documents the Romaniote and Sephardic communities that lived in Greece for over two thousand years, especially in Thessaloniki, which before World War II was home to one of the largest Jewish communities in Europe.
 Beyond the historical dimension, Israeli visitors will find that Athens in particular is very welcoming and that Hebrew is widely understood in tourist areas.
 The food culture in Greece, built on fresh vegetables, fish, olive oil, and legumes, aligns naturally with many Israeli tastes, and the local markets offer ingredients that any family cook will be happy to work with.

 Booking for Passover 2026